jl2/cl-pa/README.md

 A Common Lisp binding to Pulse Audio.

-See [https://github.com/jl2/cl-pa/blob/master/project.org](project.org) for more information.
+See [project.org](https://github.com/jl2/cl-pa/blob/master/project.org) for more information.g

 ## License